Summer Safety for People with Seizures

 Swimming and Water Sports

 Swimming and water sports are a great way to relax, refresh, have fun, and exercise!
 Being in and around water requires safety precautions for everyone, including someone who has seizures.
-According to the Centers for Disease Control and Prevention (CDC), there are approximately 10 drowning deaths in the United States each day.
 Water safety tips include:

-• All adults and children with epilepsy, regardless of seizure frequency or severity, should speak to their neurologist about water safety.
-Some may be advised not to swim at all.
+• All adults and children with epilepsy, regardless of seizure frequency or severity, should speak to their healthcare team about water safety.
+Some people may be advised not to swim at all.
 Others may be allowed to swim and participate in water activities with precautions and supervision.

 • Learn to swim!
-If your doctor has ok'd water activities and you enjoy being in or around the water, then become a strong swimmer.
+If your doctor is okay with water activities and you enjoy being in or around the water, then become a strong swimmer.

 • Adults must closely supervise children around water.